MsSam08/MsSam08/README.md

 Building **scalable and reliable data systems** with:
 - Cloud-native and automated data pipelines
 - Analytics-ready data layers and semantic models
-- ML-enabled workflows for prediction and automation
+- AI and ML-enabled workflows for prediction, automation, and insights
 - Data quality, observability, and reproducibility in production systems
 - Cost-efficient, secure, production-ready platforms